isabella232/wiseman/README.txt

 To begin learning about Wiseman look over the samples in the samples directory and try the 'Creating Resources' tutorial in the docs directory.
 NOTE: Some instructional areas of this tutorial are no longer valid with this release.
-Some of the generated artifacts have changed since the 0.5 release.
-The next binary release of this product will provide a comprehensive rework of the current documentation.
+Some of the generated artifacts have changed since the 0.6 release.
+The 1.0 binary release of this product will provide a comprehensive rework of the current documentation.
 It was determined that further efforts to resynchronize the documentation would better be spent on new features.